imagekitio/docs-keep-a-changelog/features/video-transformation/resize-crop-and-other-common-video-transformations.md

 {% tab title="cm-pad_resize (left)" %}
 You can also control the focus point using [fo parameter](resize-crop-and-other-common-video-transformations.md#focus-fo) to move the actual content to one side using relative positioning.

 We added the `fo-left`.
-Now, all the padding is on the bottom of the video.
+Now, all the padding is on the right of the video.

 ![](<../../.gitbook/assets/image (34).png>)
 {% endtab %}